Relational Therapy Training

 Open to fully licensed clinicians, currently seeing clients, who have been in practice several years and who are committed to: use of self as clinician and working with implicitly held biases.

-Please contact Meghan to apply:
+Please contact Meghan to express interest and apply:

 meghanreillylcsw@gmail.com